matthewroot/root-readme/README.md

 #### You will be a top priority

 It's my belief that the people who report to me are _the job_.
-I'm tasked with various other responsibilities as an Engineering Manager but none are higher priority in my view than ensuring my direct reports are getting what they need to be successful.
+I'm tasked with various other responsibilities as an engineering leader but none are higher priority in my view than ensuring my direct reports are getting what they need to be successful.
 In practice, this means you should expect that I will make time for you when you need it, follow through on commitments I make to you, and help you deal with whatever challenges you encounter.

 #### Give my best in everything I do